robotology/navigation/README.md

 * robotPathPlannerExamples  [(link to the repo)](https://github.com/robotology/navigation/tree/master/app/robotaPathPlannerExamples/scripts)
 * rosExamples  [(link to the repo)](https://github.com/robotology/navigation/tree/master/app/rosExamples/scripts)

-Since these examples involve the execution of several, interconnected yarp modules, it is recommended to launch the xml files through [yarpmanager](http://www.yarp.it/yarpmanager.html) GUI.
+These examples involve the execution of several, interconnected yarp modules.
+It is thus recommended to launch the xml files through [yarpmanager](http://www.yarp.it/yarpmanager.html) GUI.
 It's also recommended not to start the modules all at once.
 Simply start each module manually, giving at least a second of waiting time before starting the next one.
 Yarp ports can be safely connected as a last step.
 The following examples are sorted in order of increasing complexity.
+Since the interaction between multiple YARP-ROS modules is objectively complex, we encourage users to extensively hack the provided examples, trying to connect, disconnect and modify modules configuration, to better grasp all provided functionalities.

 <a name='robotGotoExample1'></a>
 ### robotGotoExample1